 If you would like to hear about up and coming 2:09 events and news join our newsletter list

-We will use two main hotels both at, or a short distance from, the start and finish line.
+We are likely to use two main hotels in Paro both at, or a short distance from, the start and finish line.
 The hotels will be allocated depending on numbers booked for each option - this way we can keep clients booked on the same option together throughout their time in Bhutan.
+There is an option to upgrade to the superb Amba Hotel for the nights in Paro.

 UDUMWARA HOTEL

-The resort has 10 rooms at the main block and 5 cosy villas with 4 rooms in each villa, which are all deluxe twin bedded rooms decorated in a traditional style with modern facilities like security boxes, TV and free wireless internet connection.
-Pakshing Bar made wholly of bamboo which serves only local drinks and a handicraft shop with all the antiques on display just next to the bar in the main block will surely mesmerize you.
+The resort has 10 rooms at the main block and 5 cosy villas with 4 rooms in each villa, which are all deluxe twin bedded rooms decorated in a basic traditional style with modern facilities like, TV and free wireless internet connection.
+Pakshing Bar which serves only local drinks and a handicraft shop with all the antiques on display just next to the bar in the main block will surely mesmerize you.

 To add on to the existing natural beauty of the resort, a traditional bridge is constructed which passes over a small brook.
 The resort is a blend of a traditional look with a touch of modern architecture.